w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 # July 22, 2020: Terms for Discussion

+Agenda: Review and agree on the universe  and definitions of duties required to describe obligations in market data contracts.
+A duty is "the obligation to perform an Action."
+The goal of this session is to agree on all the duties that are used market data contracts.

 ## Duty: Request

 **Definition: The Debtor makes the Creditor aware of a desired state of the world (defined by the action scope).**